You can use the functions parse_date_time

 .

-Today’s goal: to get used to working with time series data in a tidy manner via the tsibble package; preparing and exploring time series data.
+Today’s goal: to get used to working with time series data in a tidy manner; preparing and exploring time series data.

 The last two weeks, we worked towards, and with, tidy data: a convenient for the processing, visualisation and modelling of data.
 In all previous exercises, we assumed that all records in the tibble were independent: we could thus effectively shuffle the rows in the tables without impacting the subsequent visualisations and analyses done.